 Be a Cheerleader

 Point out the positive aspects of starting school: it will be fun.
 They will see old friends and meet new ones.
 Refresh their memory about previous years, when they may have returned home after the first day with high spirits because they had a good time.

 Summer is a wonderful time to give children the opportunity for a more relaxed schedule.
 A few weeks before school starts, consider easing your child back into a routine so that on the first day it won’t feel like an abrupt physical transition.
 If you let your child stay up a little later during the summer, gradually get back to the bedtime you will expect when school starts.
 Similarly, start waking your child up in the morning at the time they’ll need to be awake for their school day.

 Rehearse packing lunches in the morning, if that will be part of the fall routine, so that you will know how much extra time it will take and what supplies you will need to have on hand.
 If your child will purchase lunch, begin collecting dollar bills and change in a location in the kitchen so you will have it handy.
 Do a "dry run" of the new morning routine, whether it is walking to the bus stop, driving to the new school, etc. to see how much time it will take.
 Remember, it almost always takes more time than you think, especially when the unexpected happens (you have to go back for homework, sneakers for P.E. class, etc.).

 Have a Back-Up Plan

-Make sure you and your child know the routine for before and after school care—where he or she will go, how he or she will get between school and child care, etc. Have a back-up plan for what to do in case you are late.
-You probably had a plan for your current early childhood center, but be sure that your emergency pick-up people know where the new school/after-school program is located and what the pick-up routine is there.
+Make sure you and your child know the routine for before and after school care—where they will go, how they will get between school and child care, etc. Have a back-up plan for what to do in case you are late.
 It's far better to prepare ahead of time than wait for an emergency.

 Create Morning Moments